Ahmad Shah Durrani: Turkestan (1751–1768)

 At the start of Ahmad Shah's reign, he had friendly relations with Hajji Bi, the ruler of the Maimana Khanate, who had assumed control over the Chahar Wilayat.
 Coming into conflict against Hazara Bi, the ruler of Qataghan, Hajji Bi lost control over Balkh to the Qataghanids.
-In 1751, Hajji Bi traveled to Herat with a delegation of amirs, seeking Ahmad Shah's aid to reclaim Balkh.
+In 1751, Hajji Bi travelled to Herat with a delegation of amirs, seeking Ahmad Shah's aid to reclaim Balkh.
 Ahmad Shah accepted the call to arms, forging an alliance with Hajji Bi, and sent thousands of Afghan and Qizilbash men under Allah Khan Turkman.
 Hajji Bi was also bestowed by Ahmad Shah with the titles of governor of Balkh and tax collector.

 Not much information is given about the campaign against the Qataghanids.
 However, by the summer of 1752, the forces of the alliance were victorious, and Balkh was restored to the rule of the Maimana Khanate.
 During the campaign, a commander of one of the Afghan Qizilbash forces fought against Allah Khan, prompting Mizrab Bi, a son of Hazara Bi, to revolt in 1753.
 Hajji Bi urgently requested aid from Ahmad Shah again, he responded by sending 5,000 men.
 After being restored to Balkh, Hajji Bi pursued a campaign in Qataghan, and with aid from the Afghans, the revolt was put down.
 Mizrab Bi was brought to submission, and Badakhshan was subjugated as well.

 In 1755–1756, Hajji Bi petitioned Ahmad Shah at Kabul to be made commander-in-chief of forces in Balkh.
 The request was accepted, stripping Allah Khan of his position.
 However, Hajji Bi became noted for his abuse of power in the position, triggering an investigation by the Afghans, who sent Allah Khan to oversee the affairs of the region.
 Allah Khan immediately declared the reports of oppression to be true, and was reinstated as commander-in-chief in Balkh.
 Ahmad Shah also declared a new governor of Balkh, Nawab Khan Alakozai.

 Believing it was the beginning of the Afghans attempting to assert their own hegemony over all of Afghan Turkestan, Hajji Bi began plotting with Izbasar, the ruler of Sheberghan.
 The two began a rebellion that achieved little, ending in a pardon for both Hajji Bi and Izbasar.
 In 1761, Rahim Bi Manghit, the ruler of Bukhara, invaded Afghan Turkestan, intent on re-establishing Bukharan suzerainty over the region.
 Izbazar declared his loyalty to the ruler of Bukhara and aided in the invasion.
 Bukharan forces initially overran Aqcha before being defeated by Allah Khan, who built a pyramid with the head of dead Bukharan soldiers.
 Afghan forces continued to Aqcha, where the Bukharans and Izbasar were defeated again.
 Aqcha was besieged and another force of 8,000 Bukharans were sent to Aqcha to relieve the siege, only to be defeated by the combined forces of Allah Khan and Hajji Bi.